Lexicon

 ORIGINAL

-The governance mechanism through which human judgment can pause, modify, or override automated execution when circumstances exceed what rules anticipated.
-The exception channel is how the penumbra is handled when code-specified rules run out—when the contract says 'release when delivered' but the package arrives empty, when the escrow conditions are met but the underlying transaction was fraudulent, when the letter of the protocol conflicts with its spirit.
-Without exception channels, commitment becomes a cage: agents who cannot shirk also cannot adapt, and perfect rule-following in changed circumstances produces injustice.
-The exception channel routes such cases to human arbiters who can exercise bounded discretion—judgment within structured constraints, producing receipts for their decisions, bearing stakes if they judge wrongly.
+What happens when circumstances exceed what rules anticipated?
+The exception channel handles the penumbra: the contract says 'release when delivered' but the package arrives empty; the escrow conditions are met but the underlying transaction was fraudulent; the letter of the protocol conflicts with its spirit.
+Without exception channels, commitment becomes a cage — agents who cannot shirk also cannot adapt, and perfect rule-following in changed circumstances produces injustice.
+Such cases route to human arbiters exercising bounded discretion: judgment within constraints, producing receipts, bearing stakes.
 The human remains judge of last resort not because humans are infallible but because someone must answer when the rules prove insufficient.
-The exception channel is the architectural expression of the irreducible human remainder.

 Exergy